ZhianMai/Multi-threading-in-Java/README.md

 ### 5.1 Matrix Multiplication :link:[link](src/johnston/thread/demo/multi_threading/MatrixMultiplication.java)
 Matrix multiplication is a computationally heavy task.
 Using multi-threading to calculate matrix multiplication is 4X faster than single-threaded.
+This demo uses thread pool to create worker threads.